amitrajaraman/notes/hs-101/macro.md

 	If funds are not very available and banks are unable to borrow at the repo rate, they may have to increase deposit rates to attract depositors.
 	There is a trade-off between inflation and growth.

-	To raise the bank rate, the RBI sells government bonds (OMOs).
+	To raise the bank rate, the RBI sells government bonds.

 If households hold more money as currency (so banks have fewer reserves) or banks hold more as reserves, money supply falls.
 The RBI can compensate for this.